 A Rolling Stones 1975 Arrest: But What Really Prompted the Fordyce Stop?

 Another version of the story suggests that a concerned motorist alerted the police, claiming that a car was driving aggressively and forcing other vehicles off the road.
-Alternatively, some reports claim that the Fordyce Police stopped the car at the request of the State Police, though this account lacks confirmation.
+Alternatively, some reports claim that the Fordyce police stopped the car at the request of the State police, though this account lacks confirmation.
 Yet another story adds a different twist, stating that the Fordyce police noticed the car swerving erratically and decided to pull it over.
 Upon stopping the vehicle, the officers allegedly spotted a leather-sheathed hunting knife sitting on the seat next to the driver.

-A Tangle of Tales: Arrest, Suspicion, and Rock ‘n’ Roll Chaos
+A Tangle of Tales: Arrest, Suspicion and Rock ‘n’ Roll Chaos

 As a result, the driver was detained on suspicion of carrying a weapon, adding yet another layer of intrigue to the already chaotic situation.
 Each of these accounts provides a different perspective on the same event, illustrating the confusion and drama surrounding the Stones’ brief encounter with the law.
 Regardless of the exact reason for the stop, the incident remains a memorable part of the band’s history during their 1975 tour.
-(Ref.
-Rolling Stones 1975 Arrest)

 COPYRIGHT © ROLLING STONES DATA